Short stay (visa)

 The rules covering all Schengen countries require that immigration authorities must issue a decision within the time limits.
 This means that all decisions will be made based on the information submitted by the applicant, the host or any involved third parties before the deadline, even if the information is incomplete.
 If relevant information is received after the deadline for issuing a decision has passed, the case can be re-opened in some cases.
 In other cases, the applicant must re-apply.

 In applications for extension of a visa stay or extension of the right to stay in Denmark beyond the 90 days visa stay or visa free stay, the goal for the maximum processing time is 14 days.
-Due to the COVID-19 situation the current processing time is 2-3 months.
+Due to the prioritization of applications from displaced persons from Ukraine the current processing time is 6 months.